agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 ### Conclusion

-Working with multirepo adds an overhead to the development and release cycle process, but using automation in CI pipelines and scripts that help bumping up versions automatically we can achieve a straightforward, relatively easy to use approach.
+Working with multirepo adds an overhead to the development and release cycle process.
+Our impression is that the inner local development loop with the local maven repository allows for an efficient enough process, most of all given that changes spanning across EDC Core and vendor extensions should not be that common.
+Overhead in PRs and releases can be minimized by automating inefficient recurring processes like branch-snapshot publishing.

 ## Next steps